A Reconfiguration and Commentary on Revelation 1-3

 Chapter 3 11 I am coming soon.
 Hold on to what you have, so that no one will take your crown.

-Christians are encouraged to be faithful during times of tribulation so that they may continue to be worthy of victor's crowns (victor's crowns as in Rev 2:10).
-The text "I am coming soon", is better rendered "I am coming promptly", for the Messiah and Christ will come at exactly the time predicted by the prophets.
+Christians are encouraged to be faithful during the Pre-Millennial tribulation so that they may be worthy of victor's crowns (victor's crowns as in Rev 2:10).

 5.2.3.3 The Epistle to Laodicea: Commentary (Rev. 3:14a,21a,14b,21b,22,15-20)